Posted by Vickie McCullough on Apr 12, 2020 12:30:00 PM

 New students complete an online orientation and chat with their advisor via phone or live online sessions.

-With no mandatory live class time, attending ICON offers a great deal of flexibility.
+With no mandatory live class time, attending ICON offers a great deal of flexibility (along with other benefits).
 We work with students from the beginning to help them ensure they can access courses and find a schedule that works for their lives.

 However, students are expected to complete a certain amount of schooling per week -- at students' own pace and based on their own schedule -- which helps students stay on track.
 All of our expectations and requirements are built with student success in mind.